PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 11:48:24
+Last updated: 2024-04-02 11:50:28
-Random Quote: Chaos and Order are not enemies, only opposites. - Richard Garriott
+Random Quote: Where there is great love, there are always miracles. - Willa Cather